Comparison of denominations

 An analysis of the relationship between the weights of staters and lower denominations is presented in Table 5.
 The column ‘Denomination ratio’ indicates the theoretical weight ratio of staters to individual denominations according to the Persian weight standard, i.e. 1 stater = 3 third staters (tetrobols) = 12 obols = 24 hemiobols.
 The ‘Ratio’ columns show the ratio of the average weight of the staters to the average weight of the given lower nominal.
 The ‘Seigniorage’ columns show by how many percent this weight ratio is higher than its theoretical value given in the „Denomination ratio“ column (the values are rounded to one decimal place).

-Table 5 shows that the lower the denomination, the higher the seigniorage was, and also that this mint margin increased in Phase 2.
-However, these are preliminary very rough estimates, and to refine them it is necessary to take into account the different relative weight loss of higher and lower denominations due to wear and corrosion.
+Table 5 shows that for obols and hemiobols the seigniorage was very high, and also that this minting premium increased in Phase 2.
+However, these are preliminary very rough estimates, and to refine them it is necessary to take into account the different relative weight loss of higher and lower denominations due to wear and corrosion (smaller denominations lose more proportionately than do the larger, see Hemmy 1938).
 A more thorough analysis will be published later.

 Denomination